-In ‘Men’s fashion explained’ I will take one item from the classic ‘ABC of Men’s Fashion’ by Hardie Amies to discuss here on the blog.
-We still can learn from Sir Hardy, the late dresser of the Queen.
+In ‘Men’s fashion explained’ I will take one item from the classic ‘ABC of Men’s Fashion’ by Edwin Hardie Amies to discuss here on the blog.
+We still can learn from Sir Hardy Amies, the late dresser of the Queen.
 In the second part I’ll explain more about the Art of Dressing and the subtleness of combinations.
-The first part in the series was about Care of Cloths.
+The first part in the series was about Care of Clothes.

 The ABC of Men’s Fashion

 Recently, I ran into a little gem in quite a quite gentleman-ish refined book store in the Dutch city of Arnhem, Het Colofon.
 At its second-hand section I found an book called “ABC of Men’s Fashion” by sir Edwin Hardy Amies, which was published by the Victoria & Albert Museum.
 The book – for all men – is an alphabetical guide for a (gentle)man’s appearance.
 Although first published in the 1960s – the 1970s still had to come – Hardy Amies denounces the decay in the appearance of men.
 For us beyond the 1970s this book should be a guide to rediscover that fashion is masculine too.
 Every extra attention by a man to his appearance should be encouraged.

 “A man should look as if he had bought his clothes with intelligence, put them on with care and then forgotten all about them”.
 This shows a man is confident about his appearance, but he should not continuesly emphasize what he is wearing.
 This is what our author calls the art of dressing.
 People – woman and man – in their appearance pay each other the compliments and show their effort of looking good for the other.
 Not for one-selves.